reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

        restart: always
    ```

-#### Adding certificates to server
+#### Adding certificates to the server
-Open up report portal directory (place, where is the "data" folder presents).
-Create directory
+Open up the ReportPortal directory (place, where is the "data" folder presents).
+Create the directory
 "certs".
 Add cert "cert.pem" and key "mykey.pem" to this directory.

 #### Recreate containers